-One of the most common questions I get from customers whether or not it is worth it to upgrade their order from double pane to triple pane.
+One of the most common questions I get from customers is whether or not it is worth it to upgrade their order from double pane to triple pane.
 The honest answer if you live in cold weather climates like Wisconsin is almost always yes.

 Energy bills continue to rise and far outpace the rate of inflation.
 Heating and cooling costs make up the largest percentage of your utility bills and the smart consumer will seek ways to reduce their overall usage.
 But even after you change out all of your light bulbs to compact fluorescents and you wrap all of your hot water pipes with insulation, you’ll still be paying more than you need to if you don’t pay any attention to your windows and doors.
-In fact, the US Department on Energy estimates that as much as 70% of your energy could be wasted through inefficient windows and doors.
+In fact, the US Department of Energy estimates that as much as 70% of your energy could be wasted through inefficient windows and doors.

 But let’s face it, you’ve got to balance your budget with your needs and this is where many consumers have a tough time deciding.

 Differences in most quality triple panes are not huge.
 There’s not as much gamesmanship in the triple pane market as there is with the double pane market.
 Chances are that if you’re buying triple pane today, you’re getting a quality glass pack.
-(Unfortunately this doesn’t guarantee that you’re getting a great frame.)
+(Unfortunately, this doesn’t guarantee that you’re getting a great frame.)

 Make sure that your triple pane is filled with either argon or krypton gas and you should be fine.
 Krypton is going to be more efficient than argon but as far as cost, the upgrade from argon to krypton should not run you more than 10% additional.
-As of the writing of this column, in 2010, I know of no companies that sell a low efficiency triple pane.
-That being said, companies may bring a low quality “comparison sample” triple pane glass pack into your home to show you the differences.
+As of the writing of this column, in 2010, I know of no companies that sell a low-efficiency triple pane.
+That being said, companies may bring a low-quality “comparison sample” triple pane glass pack into your home to show you the differences.
 If that happens, they’re seeing dollar signs, you should see a red light.